aidanch1/InventoryTracker/readme.md

 1. press `ctrl+c` to terminate the server. (enter `y` when prompted)

 #### Misc:
 I used an in memory database for convenience, so terminating the server will get rid of anything in the database.
 You can query the database by going to `localhost:8080/h2`.
-Log in by putting `jdbc:h2:mem:testdb` in "JDBC URL", the username is sa and the password is empty.
+Log in by putting `jdbc:h2:mem:testdb` in "JDBC URL", the username is sa and the password should be left blank.
 There you can execute SQL queries.